clone206/dsd2dxd/README.md

           Append abbreviated output rate to filename (e.g., _96K, _88_2K).
 Also appends " [<OUTPUT_RATE>]" to
-          the album tag of the output file if present -h, --help
+          the album tag of the output file if present -R, --recurse
+          Recurse into directories when the supplied input paths include folders -h, --help
           Print help
   -V, --version